tyler-hayes/Can-I-See-An-Example/README.md

 Can I see an Example?
 Active Learning the Long Tail of Attributes and Relations
 =====================================
-This is PyTorch code for our paper available on [arXiv](https://arxiv.org/abs/).
+This is PyTorch code for our BMVC-2022 paper available on [arXiv](https://arxiv.org/abs/).

-**Abstract:** There has been significant progress in creating machine learning models that identify objects in scenes along with their associated attributes and relationships; however, there is an enormous gap between the best models and human capabilities.
+**Abstract:** There has been significant progress in creating machine learning models that identify objects in scenes along with their associated attributes and relationships; however, there is a large gap between the best models and human capabilities.
 One of the major reasons for this gap is the difficulty in collecting sufficient amounts of annotated relations and attributes for training these systems.
-While some attributes and relations are abundant, the distribution in existing datasets is long tailed.
-In this paper, we propose to address this problem by introducing an incremental active learning framework for attributes and relations in scenes, where the agent can ask for examples from specific categories.
-Using the newly labeled examples, our method fine-tunes a classifier that predicts missing objects, attributes, and relations.
-Our method then uses the updated model to determine which labels to ask for next.
-We propose a novel active learning strategy that outperforms classical methods on Visual Genome.
-Our work leads us to suggest future strategies for human-in-the-loop data collection.
+While some attributes and relations are abundant, the distribution in the natural world and existing datasets is long tailed.
+In this paper, we address this problem by introducing a novel incremental active learning framework that asks for attributes and relations in visual scenes.
+While conventional active learning methods ask for labels of specific examples, we flip this framing to allow agents to ask for examples from specific categories.
+Using this framing, we introduce an active sampling method that asks for examples from the tail of the data distribution and show that it outperforms classical active learning methods on Visual Genome.

 ![Img1](./images/ask_question_scene_graph.png)

-In traditional active learning, an agent typically selects _examples_ that it is most uncertain about from an unlabeled dataset to be labeled by an oracle.
-We argue that this setup is limited, especially in long-tailed data regimes.
+In classical active learning, an agent selects _examples_ that it is most uncertain about to be labeled.
-Instead, we allow agents to ask for examples at the _category_ level instead of the example level.
-Here, we train agents to predict attributes and relations in scene graphs.
-In this figure, the agent asks for an example of a rare predicate category `riding` and a human annotator finds an example of this predicate to provide to the agent.
+Conversely, we allow agents to ask for examples at the _category_ level instead of the example level.
+We train agents to predict attributes and relations in scenes.
+Our framing allows an agent to ask for an example of a rare category `eating` and an oracle provides an example of this predicate.
 By changing the question framing, we show that a simple method that asks for specific labels outperforms several active learning baselines.